 – Kiss fighting white werewolves in silver suits.

-– Kiss fighting Frankenstein and other animatronic monsters in a haunted dungeon attraction.
+– Kiss fighting Frankenstein and other animatronic monsters in a haunted attraction.

 – Kiss fighting Samurai with lightsaber swords.